 Within the app, money appears in your Venmo wallet instantly.
 It will then take one to three business days to transfer the money from the digital wallet into a bank account.
 If this is too slow for you, you can make an instant transfer (which takes about 30 minutes) but you’ll pay a 1% fee.

 Baselane is the latest online platform, specifically built to make a landlord’s financial life easier, including in the area of rent collection.
 It is a dedicated service optimized to the needs of landlords and built for automation.
 In addition, Baselane offers several other financial services meant for rental property owners.

-To get started with the rent collection, landlords simply need to sign up for Baselane online, it’s free and takes just a few seconds.
+To get started with rent collection, landlords simply need to sign up for Baselane online, it’s free and takes just a few seconds.
 Once an account has been created fill in the lease details which allow for everything from monthly rent collection, to security deposits, late fees and more.
-Once the details are confirmed Baselane will invite the tenant to the dedicated Baselane tenant platform Baseline as well (all of this takes a few minutes).
+Once the details are confirmed Baselane will invite the tenant to the dedicated Baselane tenant platform (all of this takes a few minutes).

 Once your tenant has signed up for a Baselane account, they’ll be able to link their payment method (which include, ACH bank transfer, credit card or debit card) and schedule payments.
 They can also sign up to get reminders that will let them know when rent is due and can even set-up auto-pay so that tenants never miss a rent payment again.

 Baselane is one of the fastest rent collection platforms – all payments will be deposited in two days from the date the payment is made.